bohicajr/vba-controlarray/README.md

 - AfterUpdate, BeforeUpdate, Enter and Exit events are not available. this is a limitation of MSForms and VBA.
 If you want to use those events you'll have to work with them in the traditional manor.

 - Frames, MultiPage and TabStrip have several events that are slightly unique in its parameters, you have to listen for their distinctive events.

+### Inspiration
+[Rubberduck VBA: Factories](https://rubberduckvba.wordpress.com/2016/07/05/oop-vba-pt-2-factories-and-cheap-hotels/) influenced the style that I used in writing this code.
+Strongly recommend reading this article.